qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

 interface).
 The rest of the constructor parameters are parameter type specific.

-The input can be turned into QGIS classes using the ``parameterAs`` functions of :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>`.
+The input can be turned into QGIS classes using the ``parameterAs…`` functions of :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>`.
 For instance to get the number provided for the buffer distance as a double::

   self.parameterAsDouble(parameters, self.INPUT_BUFFERDIST, context)).

+The :meth:`processAlgorithm() <qgis.core.QgsProcessingAlgorithm.processAlgorithm>` function
-The ``processAlgorithm`` function should return a dictionary containing values for every output defined by the algorithm.
+should return a dictionary containing values for every output defined by the algorithm.
 This allows access to these outputs from other algorithms, including other algorithms contained within the same model.

 Well behaved algorithms should define and return as many outputs as makes sense.
 Non-feature outputs, such as numbers and strings, are very